RunestoneInteractive/thinkcspy/_sources/PythonModules/Themathmodule.rst

    :answer_a: import math
    :answer_b: include math
    :answer_c: use math
-   :answer_d:  You don’t need a statement.
+   :answer_d:  You don't need a statement.
 You can always use the math module
    :correct: a
    :feedback_a: The module must be imported before you can use anything declared inside the module.
    :feedback_b: The correct term is not include, but you are close.